-And by buns I do obviously mean the ones for your burger.
+And by buns, I do obviously mean the ones for your burger.

 Those buns work really well for plain burgers with cheese and ketchup, or this burger, where all you need a simple kid bun.
 But when making burgers with some um – attitude, like these, these and oh definitely these.
 You are going to want to compliment them with a really good bun.

-Bottom line, every good burger needs a worthy bun.
+The bottom line, every good burger needs a worthy bun.

 So I thought, what goes better with cookout foods than cornbread?
 It’s just a classic summer cookout staple.
 With Memorial Day being barely over a week away, it was time to start breaking out the cookout recipes.

 These buns are the perfect final accessory to almost any burger.
 You can leave off the salted honey butter if you want a more savory burger, but the honey pairs really nicely if you are doing a spicy burger or possibly even a southern burger.
 It’s totally up to you.